-For the prior distribution $p(\vec{u}_K)$, we can in principle use any standard density estimation technique, since the blurred images are effectively very low dimensional.
-We use a Gaussian kernel density estimate with variance $\delta^2$.
-If the blurred images at level $K$ are low-dimensional and close enough to each other, this is a good estimate.
-Samples are obtained by taking a training example, blurring it with $\mat F(t_K)$, and adding noise with variance $\delta^2$.
-Using a kernel density estimate means that the term $L_K$ is constant, but also tricky to calculate efficiently for log-likelihood evaluation due to the high-dimensional integral and multiple components in the kernel density estimate.
+\paragraph{Prior.} We can use any standard density estimation technique for the prior distribution $p(\vec{u}_K)$ since the blurred images are effectively very low-dimensional.
+We use a Gaussian kernel density estimate with variance $\delta^2$, which is a reasonable estimate if the blurred images at level $K$ are low-dimensional and close enough to each other.
+We obtain samples by taking a training example, blurring it with $\mat F(t_K)$, and adding noise with variance $\delta^2$.
+Using a kernel density estimate means that the term $L_K$ is constant but also tricky to calculate efficiently for log-likelihood evaluation due to the high-dimensional integral and multiple components in the kernel density estimate.
 In \cref{app:L_K_upperbound}, we provide a further variational upper bound on $L_K$ that can be evaluated without numerical integration.